Kat Cammack

 Kathryn Christine Cammack (/'kaemaek/ KAM-ak; born February 16, 1988) is an American politician and political advisor serving as the U.S. representative for Florida's 3rd congressional district.
 A member of the Republican Party, Cammack previously served as deputy chief of staff to her predecessor, Representative Ted Yoho, who retired in 2020.
-She is the second-youngest woman newly elected to Congress in the 2020 election cycle, behind Democrat Sara Jacobs.
+Her congressional district covers a twelve-county area that includes much of North Central Florida.

 Early life and education

-Cammack was born in Denver, Colorado, and raised on a 55-acre cattle ranch.
+Kathryn Christine Cammack was born in Denver, Colorado, on February 16, 1988, and raised on a 55-acre cattle ranch.
 When Cammack was a teenager, her mother spent time in jail for driving under the influence.
 In 2006, Cammack graduated from Douglas County High School in Castle Rock, Colorado.
-She earned a Bachelor of Arts degree in international relations from the Metropolitan State University of Denver and a Master of Science in national defense and strategic studies from the Naval War College.
+She earned a Bachelor of Arts degree in international relations from the Metropolitan State University of Denver, and a Master of Science in national defense and strategic studies from the Naval War College.
 She has said she lived with her mother in an extended-stay motel for four months.

 Cammack once claimed that her family was evicted from their cattle ranch "due to an Obama-era housing program"; in fact, the ranch was put up for sale because the family could not afford the mortgage payments.

 Career

 Cammack has said that her family's experience with the federal Home Affordable Modification Program in 2011 inspired her interest in politics.
-In 2009, she interned with U.S. Representative Mike Coffman.
+In 2009, she interned with U.S. representative Mike Coffman.
 She later joined Ted Yoho's congressional campaign.
 After Yoho was elected, Cammack served as his deputy chief of staff from 2013 to 2019.
-In 2019, she left Yoho's office in Washington, D.C. and returned to Florida.
+In 2019, she left Yoho's office in Washington, D.C., and returned to Florida.
 Yoho did not seek reelection in 2020, fulfilling his pledge to serve only four terms.
 Cammack announced her candidacy for Yoho's seat in December 2019.

 Cammack also operates an independent political consulting firm.
 After winning the primary, she was heavily favored to win the general election.
 In September 2020, Donald Trump endorsed her.
 After her primary win, Cammack established a leadership PAC.

 Cammack ran for chair of the Republican Study Committee but later withdrew her bid for the position and endorsed Kevin Hern.
 She nominated Kevin McCarthy in the 2023 Speaker of the United States House of Representatives election.